Kunal Bahl: Career

 Bahl co-founded the e-commerce company Snapdeal in 2010.
 In 2022, the company assumed the group corporate identity of AceVector, which houses multiple businesses such as Snapdeal, Unicommerce, and Stellaro Brands.

 He is the Promoter of Unicommerce, a SaaS company in India, which had its IPO in 2024 becoming on the most highly subscribed IPOs of the year.

 He is also the Co-founder of Titan Capital, an early stage venture capital firm in India and has invested in companies like Ola, Urban Company, Mamaearth, Credgenics, Shadowfax, Razorpay, Giva, among others.
 Famously Titan Capital, which invests the personal funds of Kunal and Rohit Bansal, has made returns of over 100 times in many investments like Ola, Urban Company, Mamaearth, among others.

 Bahl has also been involved with various industry associations and think-tanks.
 He has been on the board of governors of the Indian Council for Research on International Economic Relations, a member of the executive council of NASSCOM, and the chairman of the Confederation of Indian Industry (CII) National Committee on E-commerce.
 He also serves on the National Startup Advisory Council, a committee to advise the Indian government on efforts needed to build a strong startup ecosystem.

 He also serves as an Independent Director on the Board of Piramal Enterprises, an Indian conglomerate.
+He's also joined The Foundery as a mentor, a new venture by Nikhil Kamath and Kishore Biyani, helping early-stage founders.
+Bahl champions "Indicorns" (profitable, sustainable Indian companies) over massive, loss-making "unicorns," emphasising long-term value.